Ole Smoky Distillery

 Ole Smoky Tennessee Moonshine is a corn whiskey distillery in Gatlinburg, Tennessee.
 Their downtown Gatlinburg, Tennessee facility features two working copper stills.
 Visitors are able to see the distilling process up close while learning about the history of moonshine production in the Smoky Mountains. $5 samples are offered.
-The Ole Smoky Moonshine Distillery, "The Holler", is America's most visited distillery.
 A second distillery, dubbed The Barn, opened in fall 2014 in Pigeon Forge.

-Ole Smoky opened a new facility called Mashville next to Yazoo Brewing Company in the heart of Nashville in the spring of 2019.
+From 2020 to 2022, the Ole Smoky Distillery was the most visited distillery in the world.

 History

 When Tennessee state law changed to allow the distillation of spirits, Ole Smoky Distillery, LLC became the first federally licensed distillery in the history of East Tennessee.
 The distillery opened the weekend of July 4, 2010.
 At opening, it was one of only four distilleries operating in the state.
 Jack Daniel's and George Dickel received their licenses before Prohibition, and Benjamin Prichard's opened their Tennessee facility in 1997.

+Ole Smoky partnered with Yee-Haw Brewing Co and opened a new facility called 6th & Peabody in the heart of Nashville in the spring of 2019.

+In February 2022, Apax Partners, a global private equity firm, acquired a majority stake in Ole Smoky.

+Ole Smoky partnered with Yee-Haw Brewing Co to build a new distillery in Myrtle Beach, South Carolina, set to open in 2026.